Carrefour Strengthens Global Competitiveness With Coaching Skills Training Program

 The learning exercises helped me grasp program concepts

 There was a good balance between theory and practice

 I learned to coach my direct reports in ways that inspire and support their ongoing development, and address tough issues when necessary

 got to know myself better, capitalize on my strengths, and engage my teams in the co-construction of an open organization

 “We’re proud to partner with CCL to shape unique learning experiences for Carrefour leaders.
 This leadership program contributes to instilling a culture of coaching and feedback across our organization that is contributing to our continued innovation and success.”

 — Adilson Borges, CLO and Carrefour University Dean, Carrefour

 Partner With Us

-We can work with you to create a customized coaching solution that will help clarify your leaders’ strengths and opportunities for development.
+CCL can work with your organization to create a customized coaching solution that will help clarify your leaders’ strengths and opportunities for development.